slicksps/TerrapinTank/README.md

 I use Android app Raspberry SSH Custom Buttons by Knowlesonline for manual control and call the python script directly.

 # rc.local

+This restores all relays in case of reboot or power failure, uses state.json to determine what ould switch on.

 python3 /home/pi/python/relay/restore.py